AT&T Details New Smart Cities Pilot With Portland

 AT&T boasted of continued momentum in its smart city business with news that the city of Portland agreed to test new technologies to monitor traffic, parking and buildings and other structures.

-“As we work to make Portland an even smarter and more connected city we’re excited to launch this new collaboration with AT&T,” Portland Mayor Ted Wheeler said in a release from AT&T. “This is significant in helping us build our city’s infrastructure and create new opportunities for local residents.
+“As we work to make Portland an even smarter and more connected city we’re excited to launch this new collaboration with AT&T,” Portland Mayor Ted Wheeler “This is significant in helping us build our city’s infrastructure and create new opportunities for local residents.
 With the integration of AT&T’s Smart City solutions, we will be better positioned to improve traffic and increase public safety.”

 Specifically, the city plans to install around 200 sensors on light poles in its Central Eastside area.
 The Intel sensors will use technology from AT&T and GE’s CityIQ to monitor traffic and parking.
 The city will also install LTE-capable sensors running technology from IBM and Moniteye on buildings and other structures that can measure things like temperature, tilt and cracks.

 Portland is the latest city to sign on to AT&T’s smart city push.
 The company announced the effort in 2016 with Cisco, Deloitte, Ericsson, GE, IBM, Intel and Qualcomm, and said that it would “bring the smart cities framework to several initial spotlight cities” including Atlanta, Chicago and Dallas.

 Indeed, AT&T announced Portland as a member of its effort last year, and now the city appears to be moving forward with specific technology tests.